spotify/folsom/README.md

 [ascii protocol] respectively.
 For details on their differences see **Protocol** below.

-All calls to the folsom API that interacts with a memcache server is asynchronous and the result is typically accessible from ListenableFuture instances.
+All calls to the folsom API that interacts with a memcache server is asynchronous and the result is typically accessible from CompletionStage instances.
 An exception to this rule are the methods that connects clients to their remote endpoints, MemcacheClientBuilder.connectBinary() and MemcacheClientBuilder.connectAscii() which will return a MemcacheClient immediately while asynchronously attempting to connect to the configured